 What is High Blood Pressure?

-High blood pressure (also known as hypertension) is sometimes called the “silent killer” because it produces few, if any, symptoms.
-In fact, you might not even realize you’ve got high blood pressure.
-But untreated, this condition can lead to heart attacks, strokes, kidney disease, eye disease, and other serious problems.
+High blood pressure is also known as hypertension.
+It is sometimes called the “silent killer” because it produces few, if any, symptoms.
+In fact, you might not even realize you have high blood pressure.
+But if it’s not treated, this condition can lead to heart attacks, strokes, kidney disease, eye disease, and other serious problems.

-High blood pressure goes hand-in-hand with the aging process, because blood vessels naturally stiffen as you age.
-As that happens, the amount of force required to pump blood through your arteries increases and puts more pressure against artery walls, which can weaken and damage them.
+High blood pressure goes hand-in-hand with getting older, because blood vessels naturally stiffen as you age.
+As that happens, the amount of force needed to pump blood through your arteries increases and puts more pressure against artery walls.
+This can weaken and damage them.

 Fortunately, high blood pressure is easy to detect and, in most cases, easy to control.
-And that’s why it’s so critical to monitor your blood pressure regularly.
+And that’s why it’s so important to monitor your blood pressure regularly.

-- Over half of people aged 60 and older have some degree of high blood pressure.
+- Over half of people aged 60 and older have some amount of high blood pressure.

-- Black Americans have a higher incidence of hypertension than any other racial/ethnic group in the United States.
+- African Americans have a higher incidence of hypertension than any other racial/ethnic group in the United States.

 Your Blood Pressure Measurement